5 Tips for Looking Great in Photos

 Nothing can prepare you for the photos you deemed acceptable to post to social media while drunk.
 We've all experienced the knot in our stomach as your Insta-story or scroll through the Facebook album from the night before.
 The only thing worse is a friend posting truly unflattering photos to Snapchat, Instagram, or Facebook.

 You begin questioning things about yourself as you scroll.
 Do I really have that many chins?
 What was I doing with my hair?
 How much did I drink?
 Who is that guy?
 Why is my skin in shambles?
 Your life comes to a screeching halt as you make the ultimate decision to stay inside and eat take-out like the bridge troll you've become.
 Netflix is your only friend in this world now – everyone else is dead to you.

 We can all hope Mark Zuckerberg creates the "delete from existence" feature but until then, my fellow unphotogenic friend, here are some tips to achieve Instagram model status.

-- the head tilt - if someone is taking your photo head on try tilting your head a bit forward and looking up into the camera.
-This will eliminate any chance of a double chin rearing its ugly head and ruining not only the picture but your self-esteem.
+If someone is taking your photo head on try to tilting your head down a bit and looking up at the camera.
+Or try to have the photographer take the photo from slightly higher than eye level.
+This will eliminate any chance of a double chin as you will not be inclined to lean your head back – think DMV photo.

-- over the shoulder - if someone is taking a photo from behind you, position yourself so you've raised your shoulder half an inch over your chin.
-This again will eliminate the odd double chin effect of too much flash - a smile with your lips (not your teeth) will finish this photo off well.
+If someone is taking a photo from behind you or an awkward side angle, try to position yourself with one shoulder raised half inch over your chin.
+This again eliminates the double chin effect too much flash at close range can cause.
+A smile with your lips pressed firmly together can be the best to finish this photo off well.

 You've played second fiddle to your gorgeous photogenic friends enough in your life, it's time to show them up – with a little help from a well-placed head tilt.